-During the year-end reconciliation reporting period, sponsors will have access to a balance sheet in the Portal.
+During the year-end reconciliation reporting period, Sponsors will have access to a balance sheet in the Portal.
 Please ensure that your ending balance is zero.
-If you think your balance should be zero but it is not, contact program staff at wcg@wsac.wa.gov.
+If you think your balance should be zero but it is not, contact program staff at Apprenticeship@wsac.wa.gov.

-Any remaining balance of WCG funds at the end of the sponsor's reconciliation process need to be returned to WSAC in the form of a check or by EFT.
-Documentation must be provided with the check that specifies which program, apprentice name, and dollar amount the funds are for.
+Any remaining balance of WCG-A funds at the end of the sponsor's reconciliation process need to be returned to WSAC in the form of a check or by EFT.
+Documentation must be provided with the check that specifies which program, apprentice name, last four digits of apprentice's social security number, and dollar amount the funds are for.

-Complete instructions on how to complete the all reports will be posted in the Portal at Portal/Common/Messages and Files/Files, Forms and Memos.
+Complete instructions on how to complete the reports will be posted in the Portal at Portal/Common/Messages and Files/Files, Forms and Memos.